 Ah, that will never happen to me…

 The problem is, sometimes it does.
 The worst can and has happened.
-And to minimise the effects of these catastrophic events, it’s best to be prepared.
+And to minimize the effects of these catastrophic events, it’s best to be prepared.

 Starting your emergency fund is a pretty straightforward task.